How to Make an XO Valentine's Pillow from Drop Cloth

 Step 1: Make XO template and cut out letters

 I enlarged the letters so they'd each fill up a sheet of copy paper, and printed them out in grayscale so not to waste all my printer ink!
-If you'd like a free copy of my templates, just let me know in the comments and I'll send that to you!
+The templates are available for free for subscribers, you'll find the link to my Resource Library in every email I send!

 Step 2: Pin pattern to drop cloth and cut out

 Make sure you have pre-washed and dried the drop cloth!!
 And when you cut, leave about 1/4" for a seam allowance.
 I found it was helpful to lightly draw a cutting line with pencil!
-And see my tips below for cutting out the center of your 'O'.
+See my tips below for cutting out the center of your 'O'.

 Step 3: Pin drop cloth XO to pillow cover

-Remove the pillow from the cover and insert a piece of cardboard or a cutting mat so you only pin through the top layer.
+Remove the pillow insert from the cover and insert a piece of cardboard or a cutting mat so you only pin through the top layer.
 Lay your drop cloth letters where you'd like them and pin them to the pillow cover, making sure the zipper is at the bottom!
-Use lots of pins so letters are securely in place.
+Use lots of pins so letters are securely in place and won't shift around when you're sewing.

 Step 4: Sew letters to pillow cover

-I used the widest stitch on my machine (yep, I have my mom's vintage Pfaff...still works great!)
+I used the widest stitch on my machine (yep, I have my mom's vintage Pfaff from the 70's...still works great!).

 Some sewing tips: